dutertetimes/dutertetimes.github.io/news/_posts/2016-07-02-20160702T192959-Drilon Files Transportation Crisis Act of 2016.md

 ---
 title: Drilon Files Transportation Crisis Act of 2016
 date: 2016-07-02T19:29:59PHT
-excerpt: Transporation Crisis Act of 2016 or Senate Bill No. 11 seeks to grant emergency powers to the Duterte administration to "capacitate him in addressing the horrendous traffic situation within and outside Metro Manila."
+excerpt: "Transporation Crisis Act of 2016 or Senate Bill No. 11 seeks to grant emergency powers to the Duterte administration to 'capacitate him in addressing the horrendous traffic situation within and outside Metro Manila'."
 layout: post
 categories: [other]
 tags: [bill, transportation crisis act, emergency powers, traffic, transportation]